zoerechav/Coral_Skeleton_Edge/README.md

 `source /path/to/coral/venv/bin/activate`

 The required packages for this work are located in [versions.py](https://github.com/zoerechav/Coral_Skeleton_Edge/blob/main/versions.py).
 Depending on the package, exact version specification may not be necessary.
-To install packages while your virtual environment is activated, use the following commands
+To install packages while your virtual environment is activated, use the following commands.

 `pip install package (ex: pip install numpy)` or
 `pip install package == version (ex: pip install numpy==1.23.0`

-After all packages are installed, you can launch VSCode while you are located in /path/to/coral using `code .`.
-This will launch an instance of VSCode with the appropriate packages for this work, allowing you to run the [demos](https://github.com/zoerechav/Coral_Skeleton_Edge/blob/main/demos/) available for use.
+After all packages are installed, you can run the [demos](https://github.com/zoerechav/Coral_Skeleton_Edge/blob/main/demos/) available for use in the terminal.
+More advanced code editing and visualization is available through the use of an interpreter such as Spyder or Virtual Software (VS) Code.